Why Websites With Ongoing Content Perform Better Over Time

 Performance Improves Through Compounding Effort

-Ongoing content isn’t about immediate spikes.
+Ongoing content isn’t about quick wins.

 It’s about accumulation.